Attention: Deadline 14-Nov-2017 for Volunteer positions starting Jan – May 2018! Read more below.

 How to Apply

-The next application deadline is on 8th May, 2017, for volunteer positions starting between July and December 2017 (read advert here).
-A second deadline will be later in 2017, please check back on this site for the date.
+The application deadline is 14th November 2017, for volunteer positions starting between January and May 2018 (read advert here).
+The next deadline will be around April/May 2018, please check back on this site for the date.

-Interviews will take place shortly after the application deadline, either in person in Zurich, Switzerland, or via video Skype.
+Applications can be submitted anytime via the process described below, but interviews will only take place shortly after the application deadline, either in person in Zurich, Switzerland, or via video Skype.
 Accepted volunteers will have a period of several weeks to apply for a South African VISA before their start date.

 Please read our FAQ information before making your application – click here.